Minute Paper/Muddiest Point (ALC)

 - Classroom with campus wireless connection

-The following workflow is meant as guidance for how you can facilitate a Minute Paper/Muddiest Point active learning activity within an Active Learning Classroom (ALC).
+The following workflow is meant to guide how to facilitate a Minute Paper/Muddiest Point active learning activity within an Active Learning Classroom (ALC).

-- Identify a concept in a lecture, article, video, or a gap in knowledge identified through a prior activity (e.g., quiz or online discussion).
+- Identify a concept in a lecture, article, video, or a knowledge gap identified through a prior activity (e.g., quiz or online discussion).

-- Decide when the activity will take place (beginning, middle, or end of the class).
+- Decide when the activity will occur (beginning, middle, or end of the class).

 - Plan to set aside two to five minutes of class for the reflection and ten to twenty minutes for a table discussion of the results.